svicervlad/socketio-example/README.md

-# Example to usage react and flask over websocket
+# Example of usage react and flask over websocket

 ## Prepare